AresMUSH/aresmush.com/tutorials/config/fs3combat_npcs.md

 You can define the NPC types available in your game.
 The standard ones are Goon, Henchman, Miniboss and Boss.

-### Big Bads

-Some games try to have a "big bad" type of NPC level with dice pools of 15+.
-However, giving somebody a ton of dice to roll does NOT make them unstoppable by any stretch.
-Many a game has thought they had a "Big Bad" beastie ready to give the PCs a hard time, only to have it felled in a single turn.
-The numbers *just don't scale* for beyond-human abilities.

-### default

-The default rating is what the NPC rolls for skills by default.

 {% tip %}
-This is a total dice pool, encompassing skill plus attribute.
-So if you want a boss to be equivalent to an "Expert" PC with a "Good" attribute, you need to give them a die pool of 9 (6+3).
+These NPC types **only have meaning in combat**.
+Outside of combat, NPC skill rolls are freeform and you have to manually specify how many dice they're rolling.
 {% endtip %}

+### default

+The default rating is what the NPC rolls for skills.

+{% note %}
+This is a **total** dice pool, encompassing skill plus attribute.
+If rolling an attribute by itself, it uses **half** the default value.
+{% endnote %}

     Goon:
         Default: 4